susom/ourvoicePWA/README.md

 This app's intention is to recreate the ourvoice app as a PWA for easier maintenence and deployment.

-This project has been containerized in Docker and deployed on App engine with TravisCI
+This project has been containerized in Docker for development and deployed on App engine with TravisCI

 To run in development:
 1. `docker compose build`